Unconventional Quantum Criticality in Long-Range Spin-1 Chains: Insights from Entanglement Entropy and Bipartite Fluctuations: Results

-To mitigate finite-size effects, we employ the 1D Ewald summation, i.e.\ $\tilde{J}_{ij}=\sum_{m=-\infty}^{\infty}(-1)^{\,i-j+mL+1}/|i-j+mL|^{\alpha}$, following previous studies \cite{fukuiOrder2009,koziolQuantumCritical2021,zhaoUnconventional2025,zhaoFinite2023,songQuantum2024,songDynamical2023}.
+following previous studies \cite{fukuiOrder2009,koziolQuantumCritical2021,zhaoUnconventional2025,zhaoFinite2023,songQuantum2024,songDynamical2023}.
 With varying decay exponent $\alpha$, the system is expected to exhibit a phase transition from the N\'eel-ordered phase (small $\alpha$) to the Haldane phase (large $\alpha$).
-Whether an intermediate regime emerges or whether the two phases are separated by a single critical point is one of the questions we want to solve.
+Whether an intermediate regime emerges or whether the two phases are separated by a single critical point is one of the questions we want to answer.